pepurion/aleph/content/Species/Earthling.md

 ## Description
-Earthlings are the descendants from the lost planet "Earth".
-Species of baseline humanoids known for their resilience and strive for improvement.
-They have spread all across the galaxy, dominating and adopting species and technology from every discovered corner of the observable universe.
-Their culture is so wide-spread, their individual identity may vary greatly between sectors.
+Earthlings are the descendants from the long-lost world of "Earth".
+Species of baseline humanoids are renowned for their resilience and drive for improvement.
+They have spread all across the galaxy, dominating and absorbing species and technology from every discovered corner of the observable universe.
+Their culture is so extensive and wide-spread, their individual identity may vary wildly between sectors.

 ---
 ## Characteristics